CBD for Dogs Overview

 Check the Ingredients

 Ask yourself this question: What’s in the product?
 Insist on seeing the ingredient list and look for any unnatural additives.
-Don’t be afraid, too, to reach out the vendor and ask about any ingredients you’re unsure of.
+Don’t be afraid, too, to reach out to the vendor and ask about any ingredients you’re unsure of.

 If you wouldn’t take it, is it acceptable CBD for your dog?